yennanliu/yennanliu/README.md

-### ⚡ Data System | Backend Stuff | Fun things
+### ⚡ Data System | Backend | Fun things
-  Hello I'm Yen, I build platform for solving problems.
+  Hello I'm Yen, I build platforms for solving problems.

 <!--
 **yennanliu/yennanliu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.